 Homeschooling in Philadelphia

-Parents in Philadelphia will be happy to know that they can legally homeschool their children.
-It's important though that they make sure they comply with the education laws of Pennsylvania.
+Parents in Philadelphia will be happy to know they can legally homeschool their children.
+It's essential to ensure they comply with Pennsylvania's education laws.

 The person who will be acting as the educator needs to have at least a high school diploma or its equivalent.
-Parents also need to file a notarised affidavit with the local superintendent before they start the homeschool programme.
+Parents must also file a notarised affidavit with the local superintendent before starting the homeschool programme.
 The affidavit should, among other things, assure that subjects will be taught in English and outline the proposed education objectives by subject area.
-Parents of children with special needs also have to get their education plan approved by a state-certified special education teacher or licensed clinical or school psychologist.
+Parents of children with special needs must also get their education plan approved by a state-certified special education teacher or licensed clinical or school psychologist.

-Children need to be taught 180 days in a year and there are various compulsory courses that need to be taught depending on the student's school level.
-Parents are also required to keep a portfolio that includes documentations like a log, student work samples and standardised testing.
-This portfolio needs to be submitted annually to be evaluated by a licensed psychologist or a teacher certified by the state.
+Children have to be taught 180 days a year, and there are various compulsory courses that need to be taught depending on the student's school level.
+Parents must also keep a portfolio that includes documentation like a log, student work samples and standardised testing.
+This portfolio must be submitted annually to be evaluated by a licensed psychologist or a teacher certified by the state.

 Alternatively, parents can choose to employ a private tutor to take on the homeschool responsibilities.
 They can also choose to enrol their child in a satellite of an accredited day or boarding school.
 These two options still allow children to be taught at home, but it lowers the responsibility placed on parents.

 Special-needs education in Philadelphia

-The School District of Philadelphia provides an extensive range of educational services and support for students with special needs in public schools.
+The School District of Philadelphia provides an extensive range of educational services and support for students with special educational needs in public schools.
 These services include learning support, emotional support, autistic support, life skills support and multiple disabilities support.
 While all public schools are required to admit children with special needs, parents should consider the standard of facilities and support available in the schools in each area and choose a neighbourhood accordingly.